On long-term fatigue damage estimation for a floating offshore wind turbine using a surrogate model: Results and Discussion

-As can be confirmed visually in Figs.~\ref{fig:residual1} and \ref{fig:residual2}, the GPR response surfaces of $\hat{D}\times \hat{p}$ are very close to the exact solution.
-Moreover, by carrying out Monte Carlo simulations that employ both surfaces separately, one can again confirm their similarity.
-In Fig.~\ref{long-term}, Monte Carlo simulations with these two surfaces, using different numbers of simulations (ranging from $10^1$ to $10^5$), are repeated 100 times to assess variability in predictions, indicated by means of box plots as well as convergence rates.
-These results confirm the excellent performance of the GPR surfaces when compared with use of the costlier exact surfaces in long-term fatigue damage estimation.
+Figures~\ref{fig:residual1} and \ref{fig:residual2} compare absolute residual short-term fatigue damage estimates between the initial surfaces and the final converged surfaces in each wind bin.
+As can be confirmed visually in both figures, the GPR response surfaces for $\hat{D}\times \hat{p}$ are very close to the exact solution derived from extensive full-grid simulations.
+For the tower base, the maximum absolute residual of each surface ranged from $2.4\times 10^{-9}$ to $1.4\times 10^{-8}$ initially, and then converged to the final surfaces with maximum absolute residual ranging from $3.6\times 10^{-10}$ to $3.2\times 10^{-9}$.
+The maximum residual for each surface is reduced by at least 75\% through the refinement process.
+Similar results are found for converged surfaces for the mooring lines.
+Moreover, by carrying out Monte Carlo simulations (MCS) that employ both surfaces separately, one can again confirm their similarity.
+In Fig.~\ref{long-term}, MCS with these two surfaces, using different numbers of samples (ranging from $10^1$ to $10^5$), are repeated 100 times to assess variability in predictions, indicated by means of box plots as well as convergence rates.
+These results show the excellent performance of the GPR surfaces in predicting the exact solution.
+Since the box plots with the GPR surfaces are almost the same as those for the costlier exact surfaces, the similarity can be confirmed.
+As the GPR surrogate model is generated from fewer simulations, it is considered more efficient compared to the use of exact surfaces in the estimation of long-term fatigue damage.